mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Mac/Settings/Hosts/Extras/webEdition/index.md

 ## webEdition

 webEdition is an open source web application framework and content management system. webEdition will always be installed in a folder called webEdition inside the document root folder.
-More information about webEdition can be found here.
+More information about webEdition can be found [here](https://www.webedition.org){:target="_blank"}.

 ![MAMP](webEdition.png)